dask/dask/docs/source/dataframe-best-practices.rst

     Using ``set_index`` can be helpful when trying to avoid full data shuffling multiple times.
-However, it is very expensive and the Query Optimizer will be able to identify whether a DataFrame was already shuffled by a certain column in the past. ``set_index`` is not necessary anymore in these cases.
+However, it is very expensive and the Query Optimizer will be able to identify whether a DataFrame was already shuffled by a certain column previously. ``set_index`` is not necessary anymore in these cases.
 See :ref:`dataframe.optimizer` for more information.

 Dask DataFrame can be optionally sorted along a single index column.
 Some